 Mississippi Medicaid Long-Term Care Definition

 Medicaid is a health care program for low-income individuals of all ages.
-While there are many diverse coverage groups, this webpage covers long-term care Medicaid eligibility for elderly Mississippi residents, aged 65 and over.
+While there are varying coverage groups, this webpage covers long-term care Medicaid eligibility for elderly Mississippi residents, aged 65 and over.
 In addition to nursing home care and assisted living services, Mississippi Medicaid pays for many non-medical support services that help frail seniors remain living at home.
+There are three categories of Medicaid long-term care programs for which MS seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
 Benefits are provided only in nursing home facilities.